Wobi848/SiToolImageGenerator/README.md

 * None currently known.
 If you encounter any issues, please report them in the issues section of this repository.
 * ~~Remove Inpus, doesn't count probably.~~
-* width changes back to default, add right setting.
+* width changes back to default on generate, add right setting.

 ## Contributing